joonb14/joonb14/CV.md

 June 2023 ~ August 2023
 - Deploying whole AWS infrastructure with AWS CDK(IaC).
 - Using VPC & NAT Gateway for security requirements.
 - Inferencing anomaly detection model with AWS Sagemaker.
-Using Sagemaker CreateProcessingJob to only use instance on-demand and keep it turned off(Serverless Service).
+Using Sagemaker ProcessingJob to only use instance on-demand and keep it turned off(Serverless Service).
 - Using AWS Step Functions to handle non-code level errors such as AWS Sagemaker resource errors.
 Triggering AWS Lambda if errors occur, then report it to the server.

 **Porting python denoiser module to Tmax Online Meeting solution**, Tmax OS\